sulis-hpc/sulis-hpc.github.io/advanced/ensemble/jobarrays.markdown

          207566_31   compute jobarray   phseal  R       0:14      1 node046
 ```

-Similarly the output of each element will be written to `slurm-xxxxxx_yy.out` where xxxxxx is the SLURM job numbers and yy is in the index of the instance writing output to that file.
+Similarly the output of each element will be written to `slurm-xxxxxx_yy.out` where xxxxxx is the SLURM job number and yy is in the index of the instance writing output to that file.
 In this case our simple program will write the arguments it was given and quit.

 ```shell
 {{site.data.terminal.prompt}} cat slurm-207566_*.out